MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/formatstring-element-for-wideitem-for-widecontrol-format.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "FormatString Element for WideItem for WideControl (Format) | Microsoft Docs" ms.date: "09/13/2016"
+title: FormatString Element for WideItem for WideControl (Format)
+description: FormatString Element for WideItem for WideControl (Format)
 ---
 # FormatString Element for WideItem for WideControl (Format)